socialgene/socialgene.github.io/docs/neo4j/interacting.md

 ![nextflow help](./media/cytoscape_credentials.png)

-Then enter your beautiful Cypher query (in this example all nodes and relationships 3-hops from BGC0000001 will be imported)
+Then enter your beautiful Cypher query (in this example all nodes and relationships within 3-hops from BGC0000001 will be imported)
 ![nextflow help](./media/cytoscape_query.png)

 And witness your creation